 The book covers three exhibitions: the first of the open houses in 1951, held as a local event within the Festival of Britain; the first exhibition to be restricted to professional artists, held in 1954; and a follow-up, held just a year later, in 1955, with nine artists across seven locations.
 With the excitement of the Festival to boost numbers, the 1951 entries show 1,628 visitors to Brick House.
 This falls to 858 for 1954, but recovers to a record 1,848 visitors in 1955.
 As Bawden noted to Richard, these numbers included some impressively well-travelled guests, with the US, Australia, Spain, Northern Rhodesia and French Morocco, amongst others, added to the address list.
 The events were by no means, however, exclusive affairs for an international or metropolitan art crowd.
 Roughly three quarters of visitors came from Essex, and around a fifth of these from Great Bardfield itself, from farms and from the explicitly named ‘Council Houses’.
 Nonetheless, it is some of the more recognisable names that are revealing of Bawden’s friendships and connections.

 Amongst the many fascinating objects in the Fry Art Gallery’s current Edward Bawden at Home exhibition is a copy of the Left Review from 1937, where two of Bawden’s satirical drawings were published.
 On the back of that edition is an advert for ‘The Magic of Monarchy’, a republican polemic by Kingsley Martin, then editor of the New Statesman and Nation.
 Bawden’s personal connection with Martin is evidenced by the latter making the journey up from London to the ‘Open House’ in both 1951 and 1954, where he diligently signed the visitors book.
 Bawden was a lifelong Labour supporter and two Labour party politicians’ names also appear.
 Lord Strabolgi (or simply ‘Strabolgi’ as he announces himself amongst the entries for 9th July 1955) was a hereditary peer who went on to become a party whip but had attended Chelsea Art School in the 1930s and exhibited paintings with Gerald Wilde.
 Tom Driberg visited on the same day; the colourful Essex MP was an openly gay bon viveur and possible soviet spy.
-The political traffic was not all one way, however, with the Tory peer Lord Mancroft, and his wife Diana Lloyd, visiting in 1954.
+The political traffic was not all one way, however, with the Tory peer Lord Mancroft, who was a relation of the Great Bardfield artist John Aldridge, visiting in 1954 with his wife Diana Lloyd

 Unsurprisingly, 1951 saw the arrival of visitors associated with the Festival of Britain, Bawden having recently completed his Country Life mural for the Festival.
-Director of architecture Hugh Casson came to Brick House, as did Richard Guyatt, co-designer of the Lion and the Unicorn Pavilion, where Country Life was then in situ.
+Director of architecture Hugh Casson came to Brick House, as did Richard Guyatt, co-designer of the Lion and the Unicorn Pavilion, where Country Life was then in situ, and a professor at the Royal College of Art.
 Visitors from the world of modern architecture and design continued to be prominent across the Bardfield exhibitions.
 Individuals included the typographer Berthold Wolpe (featured in spring 2018 edition of Venue magazine) and the architect Oliver Hill whose Midland Hotel in Morecambe had been decorated with murals by Eric Ravilious in the 1930s.
 Family delegations appeared of Pritchards, owners of the Isokon furniture designers and the innovative Lawn Road flats in Hampstead, of Curwens, owners of the Curwen Press who placed numerous commissions with Bawden, and of Crittalls, owners of the famous manufacturer of modernist, steel-framed windows who lived nearby.

 Graphic artists, too, arrived and signed their names in the visitors’ book.
 Dodie Masterman, for example, the successful book illustrator, came to the exhibitions in both 1954 and 1955.
 Fine artists are less visible, although John Nash, Humphrey Spender and Michael Ayrton all put in an appearance, but art entrepreneurs much more so.
 The open house in 1954 saw two important gallerists at Brick House: Victor Musgrave, proprietor of the pioneering ‘Gallery One’, which gave Bridget Riley, amongst others, her first show; and Robert Erskine, founder of the St George’s press and gallery, the leading outlet for prints in London in the later 1950s.
 In 1955 Nan Youngman visited with her partner, the sculptor Betty Rea.
 Youngman had chaired the Society for Education through Art and instigated their ‘Pictures for Schools’ series.